Space Invaders Invincible Collection

-Space Invaders Invincible Collection is a compilation of various Space Invaders titles developed by Taito and Gotch Technology.
+Space Invaders Invincible Collection is a video game compilation of various Space Invaders titles developed by Taito and Gotch Technology.
 It was released in Japan for the Nintendo Switch on March 26, 2020.

 Release

-The game was available as a regular edition and special edition, with the regular edition containing three less games than the special edition.
+The game was released in a regular edition and special edition, with the regular edition containing three fewer games than the special edition.
 The Special Edition, in addition to containing additional games, was initially only sold bundled with various premium physical collectible items.
 Also available for a limited time was a special Amazon Japan Prime Day exclusive pre-order bonus DLC game, the Sega Mega Drive (JPN) game, Space Invaders 90.
 The Special Edition, containing the complete collection of games, was also released as a limited Famitsu DX Pack version, with different physical bundled items being the only difference.
 A western release of the complete collection for Nintendo Switch, based on the Japanese Special Edition (but without the "Special Edition" subtitle), distributed by Strictly Limited Games, opened pre-orders on June 28, 2020, available with and without physical collectible items.
 Orders started arriving in June 2021.
 A Western budget edition of the collection, entitled Space Invaders Forever, was released in December 2020, for the Nintendo Switch and PlayStation 4, including only the most recent titles in the compilation.
 The budget Space Invaders Forever got its first Japanese release (digital only) for Nintendo Switch and PlayStation 4, on June 17, 2021.
 A worldwide digital release of Invincible Collection (subtitled Special Edition in Japan) for Nintendo Switch was announced in 2021, released in Japan on July 29, 2021 (with that region also finally getting a physical retail release without the physical collectible items on that same date).
 The western digital release was August 17 of that same year.